Top 20 Tools for Android Development

 According to Statista, the Google Play store had over 2.8 million Android apps available for download as of March 2017.
 That’s higher than the Apple App Store’s 2.2 million and Microsoft Windows’ 669,000 available apps.

 Given that there are way more Android mobile devices on the market today than any other operating system, the demand for apps and experienced Android application developers is only going to continue to increase in the future.
+If you’ve already learned the pros and cons of developing for Android from our dedicated article, you will be interested in this topic as well.

 Android developers are able to churn out all these apps much faster and more efficiently thanks to a profusion of sophisticated, integrated development environments (IDEs) as well as other time-saving tools and applications.
 There are a few Android development solutions that tend to show up over and over again on Android developers’ “favorites” lists.